Sluthsaber95/Google_Calculator_App/README.txt

 really happy that I managed to solve a problem with 2 birds one stone.
 So as all the tests have been completed, the next tasks will be refactor the entire code base, check over and comment on specific parts.
 The start making the application.

+Here is the documentation for it

+// Specific case tester is required, to re test one specific case
+// thus working backwards, there would be a need for a dynamically made tests
+// -subtract for(), createTestCase(), testCase Object Props
+// keeping some of the logic behind -
+// As I am just testing a specific case, the plan is remove randomisation entirely

+// Was thinking... how is this different from set test cases,
+// set test cases are simple, you entire strings and you have to calculate the return value before hand
+// Whereas I have already set up some code aside for calculating the expected value

 -------------------------------------------------------------------------------------
 Doc Info - 15/09/2017 - 16:03 - 15/09/2017 - 23:18